For Harvard graduate students only.

 The Graduate Student Associates (GSA) program is one of the Center's oldest and most valued programs.
 Directed by Erez Manela, professor of history and Weatherhead Center Faculty Associate, the program welcomes applicants from any of Harvard's graduate and professional schools.
-The Center currently supports twenty-three doctoral candidates from advanced degree programs that include anthropology, government, history, law, Middle Eastern studies, public policy, sociology, and East Asian languages and civilizations.
+The Center currently supports twenty-three doctoral candidates from advanced degree programs that include African studies, anthropology, education, government, history, law, public policy, sociology, and East Asian studies.

-The goal of the GSA program is to provide a supportive and stimulating interdisciplinary environment in which promising graduate students can interact with one another, as well as with faculty and Fellows of the Center, as they complete their dissertations and begin their transition to professional careers.
+The goal of the GSA program is to provide a supportive and stimulating interdisciplinary environment in which promising graduate students can interact with one another, as well as with faculty, visiting scholars, and Fellows of the Center, as they complete their dissertations and begin their transition to professional careers.

 Graduate Student Associates are members of the Center's residential scholarly community.
 GSAs are provided with shared office space equipped with computers and printers, and receive research grants of up to $2,500 for conference and short-term research travel or for other expenses related to dissertation research and professional development.